TL;DR: App Prototyping with Absolute Beginners

 Yes, even absolute beginners can prototype an app.
-And learn a lot about product management, product design and user experience along the way.
-It is a low cost exercise that will greatly improve communication within your organization.
+And learn a lot about agile product management, Scrum, empiricism, product design, and user experience along the way.

-The purpose of organizing these app prototyping workshops is to improve communication between various departments and product management in my client’s organization.
+The purpose of organizing these app prototyping workshops was to improve the collaboration between various departments on the one side and the product people—practicing Scrum—on the other side of my client’s organization.

-Up to now, product management is mostly considered to be the guys that turn requirement documents into deliverables.
-Product makes buttons, links and landing pages, but is far from being perceived as the “problem solver and domain expert” to go to within the organization.
+Before the workshops, the internal stakeholders expected the product team to turn requirement documents into deliverables.
+The product team made buttons, links, and landing pages but was far from being perceived as the “problem solver and domain expert” to seek help from within the organization.

-This proves to be a major obstacle as product management is often involved too late in process of creating value for customers.
-To change that practice we started running these kind of cross-departmental workshops.
-All participants in the app building workshops are hence complete newbies to designing a (digital) product.
+This proved to be a significant obstacle as the stakeholders tended to involve the product team too late to create value for customers.
+To change that practice, we started running these cross-departmental educational workshops.
+All participants in the app-building workshops were hence complete newbies to designing a (digital) product.

-The purpose of the app prototyping workshop is to provide the participants with an overview of how product management is working:
+The purpose of the three app prototyping workshops was to provide the participants with an overview of how agile product management is working:

 - How and why prototypes are created,